golemfactory/golem-docs/src/pages/docs/golem/payments/golem-token.md

 You can also export the private key Yagna is using (`yagna id export --help`).
 By default, Yagna is importing and exporting keys in [secret storage format](https://github.com/ethereum/wiki/wiki/Web3-Secret-Storage-Definition).

-How the payment network is selected:
+## How the payment network is selected

 Providers, by default, accept payments on both Polygon and Ethereum Mainnet.
-Users can change this setting using `golemsp run --payment-network <natwork-tag>`.
+Users can change this setting using `golemsp run --payment-network <network>`.

 Requestors in their demands define their preferred payment network(s).
 Golem Network matches demands with offers and automates the process of agreeing on what blockchain will be used for payments.
 The set of parameters describing the payment driver, the blockchain network, and the token is called the payment platform.